 Culture Secretary – protect our BBC, for the arts and for everyone

 The Government has imposed further deep cuts on the BBC, and has threatened to abolish its funding model entirely.

-As Culture Secretary, Nadine Dorries froze the licence fee below inflation until 2024, creating a hole of £285 million in the BBC’s finances.1
+As Culture Secretary, Nadine Dorries froze the licence fee below inflation until 2024, creating a hole of over £285 million in the BBC’s finances.1

-In 2027, the Government has signalled that it will abolish the licence fee altogether – a move that could limit access to our national public broadcaster and diminish the range and quality of its output.
+In 2027, the Government has signalled that it may abolish the licence fee altogether – a move that could limit access to our national public broadcaster and diminish the range and quality of its output.
 Ministers have not suggested an alternative funding model.

-Further cuts and uncertainty over the BBC’s funding threatens to cause lasting damage to the BBC and to UK culture at home and abroad.
+Further cuts and uncertainty over the BBC’s funding threatens to cause lasting damage to UK culture at home and abroad.

 - Increase and sustain the BBC’s funding, at least in line with inflation.

-- Ensure that the BBC remains publicly owned and publicly funded after 2027, with a model that maintains universal access and upholds a strong commitment to public service broadcasting.
+- Ensure that the BBC remains publicly owned and properly funded after 2027, with a model that maintains universal access and upholds a strong commitment to public service broadcasting.

-The BBC's funding has already been slashed – by 15% in real terms during the 2010s
+The BBC’s funding has been slashed in recent years